 Water Quality

-Water quality management in the Mid-Coast region was summarized during Step 2 of the planning process.
+Water quality management in the Mid-Coast region was summarized during Step 2 of the planning process and shown in the list below.
 The entire report on water quality can be accessed in Appendix B.

 Water quality affects the extent to which water bodies can support beneficial uses, such as drinking water, industrial, agricultural, and fish and wildlife.